Abstract Submissions

 Review, Acceptance and Notification

-Members of the ASCLS Abstract and Proposal Review Committee (which includes representatives from ASCLS, AGT and SAFMLS) will perform a blind review all Professional, Graduate Student and Undergraduate abstract submissions (note: ASCLS Education Scientific Assembly (ESA) and the Education and Research (E&R) Fund will review the ASCLS Undergraduate Student submissions).
+Members of the ASCLS Abstract and Proposal Review Committee (which includes representatives from ASCLS, AGT and SAFMLS) will perform a blind review all Professional, Graduate Student and Undergraduate abstract submissions (note: the ASCLS Clinical Laboratory Educators Forum (CLEF) and the Education and Research (E&R) Fund will review the ASCLS Undergraduate Student submissions).
 Authors will receive written notification of abstract acceptance/rejection in mid-April.
 The letter of acceptance will include information on the date and time of the presentation.
 A registration discount is included for accepted abstract presentations.

 Select accepted submission authors may be invited to provide oral presentations at the Annual Meeting.
 This invitation will be included in the written notification letter.